Miliana

-Miliana (in Arabic: مليانة) is an Algerian commune in the Aïn Defla province, serving as the capital of Miliana district approximately 114 km southwest of the Algerian capital, Algiers.
+Miliana (مليانة) is an Algerian commune in the Aïn Defla province, serving as the capital of Miliana district approximately 114 km southwest of the Algerian capital, Algiers.
 It is located south of Dahra, on the slopes of Mount Zaccar, overlooking the Chelif Valley.

 Founded in the 10th century by the Zirid prince Bologhine son of Ziri on the ruins of the Roman city Zucchabar, Miliana lost prominence during the colonial period.
 Its old town, with several monuments, is a preserved heritage site.
 Its population descends from Dahra Berbers, Arabs, Andalusians, and Jews.

 Geography

 Location

 The commune of Miliana is located in the north of the Aïn Defla wilaya.
 The town is located 114 km to the southwest of Algiers, 50 km to the west of Médéa, and 92 km to the east of Chlef.